seijimorimoto/MCTS-ML-Game/README.md

 This repository is structured as follows:

+- code/: contains the MCTS algorithm used, the code for collecting data from it and training decision tree models, and the code for evaluating agents by making them play against each other while recording their win rate.
 - data/: a directory containing data collected from different executions of the MCTS algorithm.
-- code/: contains the MCTS algorithm used as well as the code for collecting data from it.
+- models/: contains the decision tree models generated based on the data collected.

-This project is currently being developed.
-This README will be updated when a fully functional version of MCTS using DTs is implemented and tested.
+- results/: includes the results of different sets of matches between different agents.